ct-clmsn/nofi/README.md

-Nofi demonstrates the versitility of the rofi library and it's value as a lightweight technology for extending RDMA support via libfabric to langauges that have a FFI (foreign function interface) compatible with C.
+Nofi demonstrates the versitility of the rofi library and it's value as a lightweight technology for extending RDMA support via libfabric to languages that have a FFI (foreign function interface) compatible with C.

 Users need to review the [rofi documentation](https://github.com/pnnl/rofi/blob/master/README.md) prior